Flamenco/stackeditpro/Features.md

 ## Refactored Front End
 Removing the backend services made the front-end Docker image 4GB smaller.

+### Removed AWS And Added MongoDB
+The backend code that managed user data was changed from Amazon to self hosted MongoDB

 ## Reworked Modal Dialogs
 Modal Dialogs look and behave better.
 They now will always scroll to top when opened.
 The close buttons no longer scroll out of view.